CRASH OF AN UNIDENTIFIED

 ABOUT 30KMS NE OF PALM ISLAND, QLD

-On an unknown date, an aircraft believed to be a Beaufighter by my informants crashed at Robbery Shoals, Rib Reef about 30 kms north east of Palm Island in north Queensland on an unknown date during WW2.
-A search of all the Beaufighter crashes on the ADF Serials web page shows no Beaufighters crashing in this area.
+On an unknown date, an unknown aircraft crashed at Robbery Shoals, Rib Reef about 30 kms north east of Palm Island in north Queensland during WW2.
+It was suggested by one source that it may have been a Beaufighter but a search of all the Beaufighter crashes on the ADF Serials web page shows no Beaufighters crashing in this area.
 My guess is this may be either the B-26 Marauder or the Beaufort bomber shown below.

 Can anyone help to confirm which aircraft this was?

 Two crashes that I know of in that general area are as follows.
 Neither of them are a Beaufighter:-